Easy Jambalaya Recipe

 - Shrimp It Up!
 Once the rice is cooked, stir in the shrimp.
-Cook for another few minutes, and add the fresh parsley and lemon zest.
+Cook for another few minutes, and mix in the fresh parsley and lemon zest.
 Garnish with extra parsley if you so desire.

-Get the Full (Printable) Best Homemade Jambalaya Recipe Below.
+Get the Full (Printable) Homemade Jambalaya Recipe Below.
 Enjoy!